 Basil Leaf Technologies was organized in March 2013 to develop interactive, consumer-level products that empower individuals to monitor and improve their personal health.

 Founder, Chairman, and Chief Medical Officer

 Basil is a physician with a PhD in engineering.
 He has been actively practicing emergency medicine for over fifteen years, spending the last twelve years at Lankenau Medical Center of Main Line Health.
-Basil was named a Top Doctor by Main Line Today in 2016 for the third time.
+Basil was named a Top Doctor by Main Line Today in 2018 for the fourth time.
 Despite his daily regimen of chaos in the ER, his engineering training is ever present.
 Basil's years at Drexel and Cornell Universities hardwired him to think like an engineer and he is a constant tinkerer.
 He has research experience in medicine and engineering with over a dozen publications.
 He and his co-founder, George Harris, are brothers who grew up in the Philadelphia region.

 Founder and Chief Technology Officer

 George is a network engineer with a background in computer science.
 George manages a team of nine technical professionals that deliver support, guidance, planning, purchasing and integration of technology to seven school districts in Northern New Jersey.
 George is adept at delivering small-scale test environments via large-scale deployments, as his team supports 9,000 students and 1,000 staff members.
 His path with computers and engineering started in 1978, while working with his father in a structural engineering models laboratory and he has been fascinated with how things work ever since.
 His studies have taken him through Drexel University, and systems engineering certifications with 3COM, Cisco, Apple, Microsoft and, most recently, with EMC and VMWare.

 Andrew Singer, MPA

 Chief Financial Officer